205 N. John Street, Highland Michigan 48357

 Current Job Openings:

-Position Overview: Under the general supervision of the Zoning Administrator (ZA), the Assistant Zoning Administrator (AZA) interprets, administers, and enforces the Township Zoning Ordinance.
-The AZA assists the general public in reaching solutions and compliance with the Zoning Ordinance.
-The AZA keeps abreast of changes in zoning law and land use issues.
-The AZA provides support to the ZA and the Planning Department.
+Under the general supervision of the Township Supervisor, interprets, administers and enforces the Township Zoning Ordinance.
+The Zoning Administrator (ZA) is especially charged with the task of protecting the property rights of citizens and preserving due process.
+The ZA assists the general public in reaching solutions and compliance with the Zoning Ordinance.
+The ZA keeps abreast of changes in zoning law and land use issues and advises key decision makers accordingly.

 Essential Job Functions: